HazyResearch/deepdive/doc/example-smoke.md

 ```

 The `id` column is for internal usage and can be ignored by the user and `person_id` is the user defined identifier in the input data.
-You can see that DeepDive uses the given data and inference rules to predict whether a person smokes and whether a person has cancer with some expectation.
+You can see that DeepDive uses the given data and inference rules to predict the probability of the person being a smoker or having cancer in the `expectation` column.